 - Use your hands to transfer the dough to the parchment-lined cookie sheet.
 Press it into a disc.
 Cover with another sheet of parchment, and roll out very thin, as thin as you can (about ⅛-inch thick).

 - Remove the top parchment, and cut the dough into 1-inch squares using a pizza cutter.

 - Gently separate the squares so that they don’t touch.

-- Gather the scraps and re-roll between two more sheets of parchment.
+- Gather the scraps and re-roll them between two more sheets of parchment.
 Cut into more crackers and add them to the cookie sheet.
-If the dough becomes very soft and difficult to work with, place it in the freezer for a couple of minutes to firm up.
+If the dough becomes soft and difficult to work with, place it in the freezer for a couple of minutes to firm up.

 - Sprinkle the crackers with the toppings.
 Place a sheet of parchment one more time over the crackers and gently roll to help the toppings adhere.

 - Bake until the crackers are golden brown and crispy, 15-20 minutes.
 If you’re like me and didn’t manage to roll your dough out evenly, you’ll need to remove the thinner crackers first, then place the rest of them back in the oven to bake some more.

 - Cool the crackers for at least 15 minutes (and preferably 30 minutes) on a wire rack before enjoying them.